2021 London, Ontario truck attack: Legal proceedings

 The trial was the first murder trial in Canada involving terrorism charges.

 Shortly after the attack, Crown attorneys charged Veltman with four counts of first-degree murder and one count of attempted murder.
 He made a court appearance in London on June 10, without a lawyer, so was given time to find one.
 On June 14, the charges were all upgraded to include terrorism, and the court adjourned until June 21.
 Many details of the case remained under a publication ban until the jury's verdict was pronounced.

 On July 25, 2022, the presiding judge ruled that the trial should be moved from London owing to the intense, emotional local media coverage the case received and concerns that an impartial jury would be difficult to select in London.
 In January 2023, Regional Senior Justice Bruce Thomas would schedule a 12-week trial for September 2023 in Windsor, Ontario.

 The trial began on September 5, 2023, with Veltman pleading not guilty to all charges.

 On November 16, 2023, the end of testimony and sequestering of the jury for deliberations led to a lifting on a publication ban on evidence withheld in the trial.
 After six hours of deliberation, the jury found Veltman guilty of four counts of first-degree murder and one count of attempted murder.
 As the verdict was read out, gasps and sobs of the victim's family sounded in the full courtroom.
 The verdict comes with minimum sentence of 25 years in prison.

 Following the verdict, the defending lawyer for Veltman said his client was "in shock" because of the long prison term that awaits him.

 In a hearing on December 1, 2023, the judge scheduled a sentencing hearing in London for January 4 and 5, 2024.
 It's expected that the hearings will include 68 victim impact statements as well as findings of fact from the judge on terrorism charges that could determine the eligibility of the perpetrator for parole.

 On February 22, 2024, Justice Renee Pomerance ruled Veltman's crimes constituted "terrorist activity", describing them as a "textbook case", and sentenced him to five life sentences, four of them with no possibility of parole for 25 years.
 One of the life sentences was in connection with the attempted murder of the lone survivor of the attack.

-Veltman appealed the case on June 6, 2025, on three grounds, including;
+Veltman appealed the case on June 6, 2025, making three claims: